mit-rss/intro_to_ros/README.md

 **Subscription topic names:** my_random_float
 ### Commit Specification
 1. Again, take a screenshot of ***rqt_graph*** showing your nodes running, name it `simple_subscriber_rqt.jpeg`, and save it in the same folder as the previous exercise.
-2. Again, push your code, the screenshot, and any supporting files with a appropriate commit message.
+2. Again, push your code, the screenshot, and any supporting files with an appropriate commit message.

 ## Question 3: Create more Complex Publisher (Python)
 In this exercise, you will write a node that publishes fake laser scan data as specified below.